flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/index.md

 ## Description

-The MCDU is the main interface for them flight crew to the FMGC (Flight Management Guidance Computer).
+The Multipurpose Control and Display Unit (MCDU) is the main interface for the flight crew to interact with the Flight Management Guidance Computer (FMGC).
 There are two independent MCDUs installed in the A320.

 !!! warning "Currently the A32NX only has one mirrored MCDU.
 This will be split into two in the future."